 Download on: iOS

-Looking up terms and phrases is simple with gSho featuring a search-as-you-type function, providing users with lighting-fast results.
-In just a couple of taps, gSho can provide definitions, conjugations and examples sentences.
+Looking up terms and phrases is simple using gSho, featuring a search-as-you-type function, providing users with lightning-fast results.
+In just a couple of taps, gSho can provide definitions, conjugations, and examples of sentences.

-With its powerful and fast search engine, gSho is a comprehensive and handy study tool for Japanese learners of all levels.
+With its robust and fast search engine, gSho is a comprehensive and handy study tool for Japanese learners of all levels.

-- Lighting fast searches.
+- Lightning-fast searches.
 With its search-as-you-type function, looking up terms take zero time and effort.

-- Detailed entries. gSho displays clear explanations for terms, as well as detailed kanji information and verb conjugations.
-All terms have contextualised examples.
+- Detailed entries. gSho displays clear explanations for terms and detailed kanji information and verb conjugations.
+All words have contextualized examples.

 - Kana Tables.
-This app includes comprehensive hiragana and katakana tables, great for Japanese beginners.
-With a tap, you can switch between either for a quick reminder on the difference between ソ and ン, or whether you’re reading ぬ or ね.
+This app includes comprehensive hiragana and katakana tables, which are great for Japanese beginners.
+With a tap, you can switch between either for a quick reminder on the difference between ソ and ン or whether you’re reading ぬ or ね.

-- Optimised for all devices.
+- It is optimized for all devices.
 Tablets like the Nexus 7 and up will take advantage of the additional screen space with a two-column layout that doubles the number of visible search results.

 - Advertisements in the app.
 You can upgrade to the No Ads version for $2.99 and never see an in-app ad again.